brainsstorm/django-openai/README.md

 ## Contact

-If you have any questions, feel free to reach out to us.
+If you have any questions, feel free to reach out.

-- Your Name
+- Brains Storm
-- Your Email
+- jg@clientsworks.com
 - Project Link: https://github.com/brainsstorm/django-openai